Al-B-code/backend_chatroom/README.md

 - [X] Allow you to update the information of a user
 - [X] Delete a user
 - [X] Allow a user to post a message in a chatroom
-- [x] Allow users to read messages sent by other users in a chatroom
+- [X] Allow users to read messages sent by other users in a chatroom
+- [X] Allows users to get chatroom by id

 ## 5.2.
 Extensions 💪
 - [X] Allow users to react to a message
 - [X] Allows chatrooms to be deleted

 ## 6. API Routes
 |       Request  | Path |Description                          |